Confessions of a Life Coach – Part One

 Oh, and while most people clean their office from one side to the other, we clean ours from the roof down.
 A messy floor can’t be picked up by the camera either, and if we’re half-way through brainstorming a new project or are putting handouts together for a workshop, this is where you’ll find the evidence.

-Parts two and three of this post are coming soon, but in the meantime if there is a thought you have had about coaches that you would like me to speak to, please pop it in the comments!
+Want to read more confessions?
+You can find Part two here and Part three is coming soon.
+In the meantime if there is a thought you have had about coaches that you would like me to speak to, please pop it in the comments!

 If you yourself are a coach and you can relate to any of these please also sing out and let me know!
 Don’t leave me hanging friends.